Joecstarr/thesis/sections/introduction/intuit_knot_theory.md

 <!-- prettier-ignore-end -->

-A knot, when used in everyday life, is a tool whether it's the "bunny ear" knot holding on your shoe, a decorative monkey's fist on your keychain, or a climbing hitch securing yourself to a rock wall.
+A knot, when used in everyday life, is a tool whether it's the "bunny ear" knot holding on your shoe, a decorative monkey's fist on your key chain, or a climbing hitch securing yourself to a rock wall.
 Now, when thinking of these tool knots, we should note one critical attribute, they're made of a single string with open ends (@fig-intro-everyday_knot).
 Notice with this construction, no matter how "knotted" the string, we can always pull on loops to remove the knot, leaving us with only an